-Scenario planning is an approach designed to help managers and executives, across all types of organisations, to engage with uncertainty and contextual driven change.
-Managing through uncertainty is increasingly seen as a critical strategic leadership capability.
-The ability to make sense of the changing context, to avoid premature decisions, and to identify the hidden, non-obvious, and counter-intuitive signals of contextual are the basis of ensuring the sustainability and success of an organisation.
+Scenario planning is an approach designed to help managers and executives across all types of organisations engage with uncertainty and context-driven change.
+Managing through uncertainty is increasingly recognised as a critical strategic leadership capability.
+The ability to make sense of changing environments, avoid premature decisions, and identify hidden, non-obvious and counter-intuitive signals of change underpins organisational sustainability and long-term success.

-Scenario planning has its roots in the work of Herman Kahn at the Hudson Institute, where Kahn coined the phrase “Thinking about the Unthinkable”, as he challenged military planners and policy makers primarily about nuclear war and how to avoid it.
-Scenario planning was subsequently about in business, with a wide range of organisations, including Shell, British Airways, GE, Nokia, adopting it as part of their strategic planning process.
+Scenario planning has its roots in the work of Herman Kahn at the Hudson Institute, where he challenged military planners and policy makers to think critically about uncertainty and future risk.
+The approach was later adopted by organisations including Shell, British Airways, GE and Nokia as part of their strategic planning processes.

 About the facilitators